dilEMMA16/plantbebes/content/bebes/vera.md

 > The Aloe Vera can provide your family with a plant that can help treat minor burns and rashes.
 While the gel found in the leaves of an Aloe Vera is safe for your child’s skin, the “latex” (a thin layer of yellow juice found just below the outer skin of the aloe vera plant’s leaves) can cause indigestion and irritation.
 >
 > Blooms in summer
+>
+>"Aloe" is derived from "alwe," an Old English word for fragrant resin, while "vera" is from the Latin for "true"